Skip to main content

 Seafood Risotto

-Creamy Adriatic risotto with mixed fresh seafood, white wine, and parsley.
-Every coastal restaurant has their signature version.
+Creamy risotto with mixed fresh seafood, white wine, and parsley.
+Every coastal restaurant cooks it a little differently.

 Allergens: